JuliaPackaging/Homebrew.jl/README.md

 * On OSX shared libraries link via full paths.
 This means that unless you manually alter the path inside of a `.dylib` or binary to have an `@rpath` or `@executable_path` in it, the path will be attempting to point to the exact location on your harddrive that the shared library was found at compile-time.
 This is not an issue if all libraries linked to are standard system libraries, however as soon as you wish to link to a library in a non-standard location you must alter the paths.
 Homebrew does this for you automatically, rewriting the paths during installation via `install_name_tool`.
 To see the paths embedded in your libraries and executable files, run `otool -L <file>`.

 * Dependencies on other libraries are handled gracefully by Homebrew.
 If your package requires some heavy-weight library such as `cairo`, `glib`, etc...
-Homebrew already has those libraries ready to be built for you.
-Just add a `depends_on` line into your Homebrew formula, and you're ready to go.
+Homebrew already has those libraries ready to be installed for you.

 * Releasing new versions of binaries can be difficult.
 Homebrew.jl has builtin mechanisms for upgrading all old packages, and even detecting when a binary of the same version number has a new revision (e.g. if an old binary had an error embedded inside it).
-The Julia build process itself often falls prey to this exact problem when newer versions of dependencies come out (whether with version number bumps or no).